Martin Luther: Final years, illness and death

 Luther had been suffering from ill health for years, including Ménière's disease, vertigo, fainting, tinnitus, and a cataract in one eye.
-From 1531 to 1546 his health deteriorated further.
-In 1536, he began to suffer from kidney and bladder stones, arthritis, and an ear infection ruptured an ear drum.
+From 1531 to 1546, his health deteriorated further.
+In 1536, he began to suffer from kidney and bladder stones, arthritis, and an ear infection which ruptured an ear drum.
 In December 1544, he began to feel the effects of angina.

 His poor physical health made him short-tempered and even harsher in his writings and comments.
 His wife Katharina was overheard saying, "Dear husband, you are too rude," and he responded, "They are teaching me to be rude."
 In 1545 and 1546 Luther preached three times in the Market Church in Halle, staying with his friend Justus Jonas during Christmas.

 His last sermon was delivered at Eisleben, his place of birth, on 15 February 1546, three days before his death.
 It was "entirely devoted to the obdurate Jews, whom it was a matter of great urgency to expel from all German territory," according to Léon Poliakov.
 James Mackinnon writes that it concluded with a "fiery summons to drive the Jews bag and baggage from their midst, unless they desisted from their calumny and their usury and became Christians."
 Luther said, "we want to practice Christian love toward them and pray that they convert," but also that they are "our public enemies ... and if they could kill us all, they would gladly do so.
 And so often they do."